hyperledger/aries-rfcs/concepts/0268-unified-didcomm-agent-deeplinking/README.md

 - Status: [PROPOSED](/README.md#proposed)
 - Since: 2019-10-23
 - Status Note: Proposed
-- Start Date: 2018-10-04 (date you started working on this idea)
+- Start Date: 2018-10-04
 - Tags: concept, agents, mobile

 ## Summary

 A set of specifications for mobile agents to standardize around to provide better interoperable support for DIDCOMM compliant messages.
 Standards around the way agents intepret these encoded messages allow increased user choice when picking agents.

-This RFC lists a series of standards which must be followed by an Aires Compliant agent for it to be considered interoperable with other agents.
+This RFC lists a series of standards which must be followed by an Aires compatible agent for it to be considered interoperable with other agents.

 ## Motivation